COMP2150-Game-Design/COMP2150-Prac-09/README.md

 * Microsoft Excel

 ## Assignment deliverable
 Today you will be conducting a trial playtest on your tabletop game.
-This practice should inform your practice and allow you to conduct your later playtests in a more deliberate, informed way.
+This exercise should inform your practice and allow you to conduct later playtests in a more deliberate, informed way.
 If you are not in a position to playtest any elements of your tabletop game, you can instead use _31_, which is already built into playingcards.io.
 This sheet will assume you are using your tabletop game.

-## Designing a Playtest
+## Designing a Playtest (15 min)
 Alone or with other students in your assignment group, discuss the kind of design questions you want to answer in today's playtest.
 Note that while full playthroughs will be needed, it is valid (and necessary) to test early versions of your game, even if only a handful of mechanics are ready to go.
 Playtesting can start as soon as there is a functional prototype!

 Begin by considering the design questions your group is currently facing.
 Remember, these are not the questions you will ask your players, but instead the questions _you_ will try to answer through the data.
 Some (generic) examples: